-We aim to construct an analytically tractable model of a settlement system in which the settlement structure is determined endogenously.
-Our model builds on two basic components: private information regarding participants' credit-worthiness, and economies of scale in the participation of the settlement system.2 In the model, the economy consists of a trading sector and a settlement sector.
+We construct a model of a settlement system that is analytically tractable in which the settlement structure is determined endogenously.
+Our model builds on two basic components: private information regarding participants' credit-worthiness, and economies of scale in the participation of the settlement system.
+The model economy consists of a trading sector and a settlement sector.
 In the trading sector, agents meet bilaterally to trade consumption goods financed by private liabilities.
 In the settlement sector, agents interact to clear and settle these payment instruments.
 Due to consumption and production shocks, underlying transactions in the trading sector generate the bilateral random payments flows in a settlement network.
 In this environment, the mode of settlement (i.e. real-time vs. deferred) and the structure of settlement networks (i.e. direct or indirect participation) are endogenously determined by underlying agents, subject to the fundamental cost structure and information structure.

 Let us explain the basic idea of the model.
 The choice of settlement mode between real-time and deferred settlement involves the fundamental trade-off between liquidity costs and default risk.
 On the one hand, since real-time settlement imposes a higher liquidity cost, payment senders (debtors) prefer to choose deferred settlement.
 On the other hand, owing to the settlement risk involved, payment recipients (creditors) are willing to accept deferred settlement only from creditworthy payment senders.
-So the choice of settlement mode depends critically on whether creditors possess reliable information about debtors' credit history.
-This informational constraint is particularly binding for trades involving "small" agents who lack publicly observable credit history, and who have only infrequent
+So the choice of settlement mode depends critically on whether creditors possess reliable information about debtors'